ISLE OF SKYE: TRAVEL GUIDE

 You also have more chance of seeing whales and dolphins during the summer.

 In the summer you will also find cultural events including local Highland Games.
-The Fèis an Eilein or Skye Festival takes place in July and in 2020 celebrates the Year of Scotland’s Coasts and Waters.
+The Fèis an Eilein or Skye Festival takes place in July.

 As you’d expect there is a high demand for accommodation during the summer holidays so it’s best to book in advance.
 Scotland’s school holidays run from the start of July to mid-August.